 - Coordinate voluntary compensation reduction among staff, management, and leadership; and

 - Seek additional investment sources and/or bridge financing.

-Insurance and Risk Management – Coordinate with insurance and risk
+- Insurance and Risk Management – Coordinate with insurance and risk management professionals to:

 - Analyze all in-force insurance policies that may provide coverage for non-Physical Damage Business Interruption

 - Make good-faith insurance claims and allow the insurance and claims professionals to determine whether any policies afford coverage;

 - Work with insurance and risk management professionals to execute any crisis management plans; and

 - Document and record all expenses related to operations to the extent they may be insurable (and may be necessary to benefit from other relief discussed later).